 - What is the best treatment option for me?
 Will I need medicine?
 Surgery?
 A pacemaker?

-- How does ARVD affect my life expectancy?
+- How does ARVC affect my life expectancy?

-- Does ARVD put me at risk for other health problems?
+- Does ARVC put me at risk for other health problems?

 - Do I need to make any lifestyle changes?